wilgaboury/jsignal/readme.md

 A modern, declarative GUI library for Java desktop applications.
 This library takes strong inspiration from [SolidJS](https://www.solidjs.com/).

+## Motivation

+Even though we live in an era of declarative UI libraries (React, Flutter, SwiftUI, Jetpack Compose, etc.), there seems to be a lack of options when it comes to Java, and libraries like Swing, JavaFX and SWT feel quite outdated in comparison.
+Considering that Java is used extensivley in educational settings and for enterprise software development, this project is an attempt to give the language a modern library for developing desktop applications.

 ## Module Disambiguation

 - JSignal - signal/effect reactive primitive library